Determine if a String is a valid number in Java

 IsNumeric: true

-We can use the regular expression "[0-9]+" or "\\d+" which checks if a String is numeric.
-This can be done using matches() method of String class which tells whether or not this string matches the given regular expression.
+We can use the regular expression "[0-9]+" or "\\d+" which checks if a string is numeric.
+This can be done using the matches() method of the String class, which tells whether this string matches the given regular expression.

 1 2 3 4 5 6 7 8 9 10 |